Considerations and Limitations

 • If a Veeam Explorer for Microsoft SQL Server session has been terminated in any way other than by clicking Exit in the main menu (or by clicking the X button in the upper-right corner), then all the published databases will continue to remain attached to the target Microsoft SQL Server with the Recovery pending state.

 • If published databases have been renamed manually using SQL tools (for example, Microsoft SQL Management Studio), Veeam Explorer for Microsoft SQL Server will not be able to unpublish such databases properly.
-In this case, all the renamed databases will continue to remain attached to the target Microsoft SQL Server and you will have to remove them manually using the SQL tools.
+In this case, all the renamed databases will continue to remain attached to the target Microsoft SQL Server and you will have to remove them manually using SQL tools.

 • Veeam Explorer for Microsoft SQL Server does not back up published databases.